brian32768/react-test/README.md

-This project was created after reading some blog postings, because it uses parcel and that's not in my React books.
+This little React project was created after reading some blog postings, it uses Parcel and that's not in my React books so I needed a sample for testing ideas.

 ## Available Scripts

-In the project directory, you can run:

-### `npm start`
+### Development

-Runs the app in the development mode.<br>
+In the project directory, `npm start` will run the app in the development mode.
-Open [http://localhost:1234](http://localhost:1234) to view it in the browser.

-The page will reload if you make edits.<br>
+The page will reload if you make edits.
+It should open in a browser; if not the URL is [http://localhost:1234](http://localhost:1234)

-You will also see any lint errors in the console.
+You will also see any lint errors in the console; check for additional runtime errors in the browser debugger (usually opened with the F12 key).

+### Deployment
-### `npm run build`
+To deploy, first run the build command: `npm run build`

-Builds the app for production to the `build` folder.<br>
-It correctly bundles React in production mode and optimizes the build for the best performance.
+Output will be in the `build` folder.
+Parcel bundles React in production mode and optimizes the build for the best performance.

 The build is minified and the filenames include the hashes.<br>
-Your app is ready to be deployed; copy it to your server.
+Your app is ready to be deployed; copy everything in `build` to your server.

 ## Learn More